juleek/juleek.github.io/docs/Temperature Monitoring/Setup GoogleCloud/JobScheduler.md

 title: Job Sheduler

-For receiving data from sensors every day at the exaxt time you need to use [Cron](https://en.wikipedia.org/wiki/Cron) to shedule jobs.
+For receiving data from sensors every day at the exact time you need to use [Cron](https://en.wikipedia.org/wiki/Cron) to shedule jobs.